My Thoughts On Every NCAA Football Game For the Playstation 2

 NCAA Football 10 & 11

 At this point EA completely focused on the latest generation of gaming and it shows with 10 and 11.
+I lump 10 and 11 together as they are literally the same game with 11 having updated rosters.

+As usual, everything carries over from the previous games, but the biggest blunder is how lazy EA got with prospects.
 The majority of 5 star players are either quarterbacks or wide receivers.
 This makes other positions inferior in talent.

 EA didn’t even bother to generate new players every season with in-season recruiting.
 The exact same prospects are there for every first season of a dynasty.